justino/GridWarriors/README.md

-# TRAN
+# Grid Warriors

 WORK IN PROGRESS - WILL PROBABLY NEVER BE FINISHED

-This is a shitty "clone" of an old Intellivison game I loved.
+This is a "clone" of an old Intellivison game I loved.

 Features:
 * Terrible graphics